LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing.rst

 .. image:: carre_19.png
    :align: center

 Bear in mind however that you are only modifying the \*.sno grid file.
 You will need to save your modifications by exporting the mesh :menuselection:`File --> Export --> Mesh`.
+The export file is the correct mesh file, which must overwrite the mesh file with the same name in the :file:`baserun/` directory and not under :file:`~/solps-iter/modules/DivGeo/device/cmod/` as DivGeo always suggests.

+.. note:: Remember that there is another unmodified :file:`.sno` file of the same name, which is saved by the *Convert* step (traduit) under :file:`~/solps-iter/modules/DivGeo/device/cmod/` and will not be used by *Triang* later on because the same filename will exists under :file:`baserun/` that takes priority when running Uinp.
+That is why modified mesh needs to be saved under :file:`baserun/` directory.

 Triang
 ======